evokegaming/guides/ruby.md

     hash = { one: 1, two: 2, three: 3 }
     ```

-1. Rely on the fact that hashes in 1.9 are ordered.
 1. Never modify a collection while traversing it.

 ## Strings